 √ Sociology 321.
 Social Research Methods II.
 3 hrs.; 3 cr.
 Prereq: Junior status and 12 credits in Sociology, including Sociology 220.
-YORK COLLEGE, The City University of New York

 Not open to students with credit in Social Work 321 or 470.

 Application of the scientific method, the logic of experimentation, and rules of evidence to social data, with particular attention to experimental and quasi-experimental research designs, including single-case designs; measurement problems; and sampling designs and the use of inferential statistics.